50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 It’s best to cover all your skin, but at the end of the day showing legs is worse than showing shoulders or arms.
 This is especially true for women, but applies to men as well.
 Everybody just wear pants, okay?!

 It’s best to purchase light, flowy clothes or linen in advance.
 I tried shopping for proper clothes in Cairo and found it very difficult.
-If you’ll be travelling within the Sinai Peninsula there are lots of shops on the Mamsha (main street) in Dahab with longer, flowy clothes.
+If you’ll be travelling within the Sinai Peninsula there are lots of shops on the Mamsha (main street) in Dahab with long, flowy clothes.

-Tourists are Simply Viewed as $
+Tourists are Viewed as $

 If you’re going to Egypt, you’ll have to learn how to haggle – which is my next Egypt travel tip!